na-na-hi/renget/archive/CharacterProvider.md

 #
 !!! warning
 	:star: [**Disclaimer**](https://www.youtube.com/watch?v=elaSoKe1gFw)
-	**1.** Each new X.0 version is not a better version.
+	**1.** Each new X.0 version is not a better version and has major changes in structure and contents.
 It just provides a different output.
+Each X.X version has slight improvements/changes
 	**2.** All my prompts are intended for ecchi and rpg-like adventures.
 	**3.** If a version uses `Prefill` or `jailbreak` assistant is more likely to ignore OOC requests.
 (You can temporarily erase them to perform OOC request.)
 	**4.** Prompts are intended for Claude 100k models.
+	**5.** Sorry if I make mistakes sometimes.
+If they are major - I fix them and reupload.
+If they are not significant - I fix them in next versions, because using text editor, putting it in .zip, uploading to catbox, changing rentry is an 'ugh' action chain.
 #
 - - -
 - - -